 The classroom version of the ride would follow my presentation of the Secrets to the

-He/she is told that he/she has found a bottle on the beach that has a genie in
+He/she is told that he/she has uncovered a silver teapot on the beach that has a genie in

-it.
-The genie says I will give you all the money, time and education you need to do 5 activities that you really enjoy.
-Activities that really make your heart sing.
+it for centuries.
+The genie is so grateful and says I will give you all the money, time and education you need to do 5 activities that you really enjoy.
+Activities (action verbs) that really make your heart sing.
 What are they?

-Now fit the criteria of those five activities into three activities.
+Now fit what you like about those five activities into three activities.

 Now fit the criteria of those three activities into one activity that you really

-This work helps the participant to understand what talent has been given to him or
+This work helps the participant to understand what talents have been given to him or

 her.
-By parlaying that talent into becoming the best in that field it is possible to imagine how a business tool like an executive jet would help that person be more effective.
+By parlaying those talents into becoming the best in that field, it is possible to imagine how a business tool like an executive jet would help that person be more effective.

-After explaining the basics of how piloting an airplane: airspeed, airspeed,
+After explaining the basics of piloting an airplane: airspeed, airspeed,

 airspeed. etc. and encouraging the participant to imagine that he/she owns his/her own Learjet.
 The participant would be asked to keep his/her eyes closed or the next ten minutes and listen to the sound